molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 The counter comes in three flavors with different state management solutions:

 1. An independent, self-sufficient counter Component that holds its own state.
 2. A counter that is connected to a Service using dependency injection.
-The counter shares its state with other counters.
-It changes the state by calling Service methods.
+It shares its state with other counters and changes it by calling Service methods.
-3. A counter that is connected to a central NgRx Store and changes the state indirectly by dispatching NgRx Actions.
-NgRx is a state management library we will introduce later.
+3. A counter that is connected to a central NgRx Store.
+(NgRx is a state management library we will introduce later.)
+The counter changes the state indirectly by dispatching NgRx Actions.

-As trivial this example might seem from an implementation perspective, it already offers valuable challenges from a testing perspective.
+While this example seems trivial to implement, it already offers valuable challenges from a testing perspective.

 #### The Flickr photo search